GreptimeTeam/docs/docs/reference/sql/create.md

 - Doesn't return an error when the clause `IF NOT EXISTS` is presented.
 - Otherwise, returns an error.

 The database can also carry options similar to the `CREATE TABLE` statement by using the `WITH` keyword.
-All options available in [Table Options](#table-options) can be utilized here as well.
+All options available in [Table Options](#table-options) can be utilized here as well(one exception is that database's TTL can't be `instant`).
 When creating a table, if the corresponding table options are not provided, the options configured at the database level will be applied.

 ### Examples